AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 >[!IMPORTANT]
 >
->The selected data view determines what dimensions, metrics, and filters are available for building visualizations in a panel.
+>The selected data view determines what dimensions, metrics, and segments are available for building visualizations in a panel.
 >
 >
 >When you switch a data view for a panel, some of the components might not be available in that new data view.
 This change can cause your visualization not to render properly.
 You might see warnings like: